GCMS student killed in McLean County crash

 BLOOMINGTON — A Gibson City teen was killed in a crash Wednesday night in McLean County.

-Illinois State Police said Colin Bane, 17, was the sole occupant of a car that was hit by a semitrailer truck at the intersection of Illinois 9 and McLean County Road 2600 E about 6:20 p.m.
+Illinois State Police said Colin Bane, 17, was the sole occupant of a car that was hit by a semitrailer at the intersection of Illinois 9 and McLean County Road 2600 East about 6:20 p.m.

-The rural location is about nine miles east of Bloomington and 20 miles west of Gibson City.
+The rural location is about 9 miles east of Bloomington and 20 miles west of Gibson City.

 Love was ticketed for failure to obey a stop sign.